 Magply provides a fire-safe, lightweight environmentally friendly solution for dry-lining.
-As a high performance, multi-functional board, Magply features a Magnesium Oxide formulation and is manufactured from a production process that ensures a very low chloride content enhancing both stability and durability.
+As a high performance, multi-functional board, Magply features a Magnesium Sulphate formulation and is manufactured from a production process that ensures a very low chloride content enhancing both stability and durability.
 Crucially, Magply carries internationally recognised accreditations confirming the boards’ ability to deliver fire integrity and insulation performance under test conditions.
 Furthermore Magply offers excellent racking strength, impact or pull-out resistance and all round ease of use in a variety of applications.
-Magply has been tested under BS EN 1364-1:2015 Steel Frame Partition and BS EN 1365-1:2015 (Load Bearing Wall)
+Magply has been tested under BS EN 1364-1:2015 Steel Frame Partition and BS EN 1365-1:2015 (Load Bearing Wall).

 Magply testing for Steel Frame

 BS EN 1365-1:2015(Load Bearing Wall)

 12mm Magply has been tested to determine the fire resistance in a Load bearing steel frame wall assembly, for the following periods.